bentormey/btormey/src/pages/index.md

       rebuild my body, and find freedom from depression.

-      Here's what I've learned from 10 years of experiments in nutrition and training.
+      I write about what I've learned from 10 years of experiments in nutrition, training, and living.
     section_id: intro
     title: Intro
     type: intro